panosjapan7/mern-firebase-auth/README.md

 When a user registers or logs in with Google OAuth for the first time a user entry on MongoDB is created that includes among other properties a default "user" role.

+To add an _"admin"_ role you need to edit a current one or add it through MongoDB's UI.

+The page **"Admin Page (protected)"** can be viewed only if the logged-in user has an _"admin"_ role; if not, it redirects back to Home page.

 ## Stack

 #### Backend